Montgomery, Alabama: Cityscape

 Other downtown developments include historic Dexter Avenue, which will be the center of a Market District.
-A $6 million streetscape project is improving its design.
+A$6 million streetscape project is improving its design.
 Maxwell Boulevard is home to the newly built Wright Brothers Park.
 High-end apartments are planned for this area.
 The Bell Building, located across from the Rosa Parks Library and Museum, is being redeveloped for mixed-use retail and residential space.

 The National Memorial for Peace and Justice opened in downtown Montgomery on April 26, 2018.
 Founded by the Equal Justice Initiative, it acknowledges the historic past of racial terrorism and lynching in America.

 South of downtown, across Interstate 85, lies Alabama State University.
 ASU's campus was built in Colonial Revival architectural style from 1906 until the beginning of World War II.
 Surrounding ASU are the Garden District and Cloverdale Historic District.
 Houses in these areas date from around 1875 until 1949, and are in Late Victorian and Gothic Revival styles.
 Huntingdon College is on the southwestern edge of Cloverdale.
 The campus was built in the 1900s in Tudor Revival and Gothic Revival styles.
 ASU, the Garden District, Cloverdale, and Huntingdon are all listed on the National Register of Historic Places as historic districts.

 Montgomery's east side is the fastest-growing part of the city.
 Development of the Dalraida neighborhood, along Atlanta Highway, began in 1909, when developers Cook and Laurie bought land from the Ware plantation.
 A Scotsman, Georgie Laurie named the area for Dál Riata, a 6th-7th century Gaelic overkingdom; a subsequent misspelling in an advertisement led to the current spelling.
 The first lots were sold in 1914.
 The city's two largest shopping malls (Eastdale Mall and The Shoppes at Eastchase), as well as many big-box stores and residential developments, are on the east side.

 The area is also home of the Wynton M. Blount Cultural Park.
 This 240 acre park contains the Alabama Shakespeare Festival and Montgomery Museum of Fine Arts.

 Revitalization

 Montgomery has been recognized nationally for its continuing downtown revitalization.
 In the early 2000s, the city constructed the Montgomery Biscuits minor league baseball stadium and Riverfront Park.
 Following those developments, hundreds of millions of dollars have been invested by private companies that have adapted old warehouses and office buildings into loft apartments, restaurants, retail, hotels, and businesses.
 The demand for downtown living space has risen, as people want to have walkable, lively neighborhoods.
 More than 500 apartment units are under construction, including The Heights on Maxwell Boulevard, The Market District on Dexter Avenue, the Kress Building on Dexter Avenue, The Bell Building on Montgomery Street, and a new complex by the convention center.
+Additionally, Montgomery has recently opened a 50 million dollar white water park on July 7, located off Maxwell Boulevard.